-There are several potential defenses to a harassment charge.
-We see many cases where charges are filed without any substantial proof or witnesses to back up the alleged victim’s story.
+There are several potential defenses to harassment allegations.
+We see many cases where charges are filed without substantial proof or witnesses to back up the alleged victim’s story.
 If the allegations are frivolous or are not supported by corroborating evidence, we can often convince the prosecutor to drop the charges, based on the results of our independent investigation.

-In domestic relationship cases, the allegations are frequently exaggerated or false.
+In cases involving domestic violence harassment, allegations are frequently exaggerated or false.
 A harassment arrest can also be the result of communication that was never meant to be serious.
 We can often make a case that the intent of the threat was not serious and that the alleged victim did not believe that the threat would be carried out.

 Regardless of what happened, you deserve the best possible defense and you have a constitutional right to not incriminate yourself.
-At Beckwith DV Law, we fight harassment charges in Puget Sound courts that include Seattle, Bellevue, Tacoma, Everett, and Olympia, Washington.
+At Beckwith DV Law, we fight misdemeanor and felony harassment charges in Puget Sound areas that include Seattle, Bellevue, Tacoma, Kent, Everett, and Olympia, Washington.

 You can call us any day of the week (including after-hours) for a free consultation.